vaginessa/ownsec/README.md

+# STATUS:

+> if installed after 01.07.2017 - sudo rm -r /opt/ITSEC//2.Vulnerability-Analysis and reinstall the vulnerability stack.

 # ITSEC-Install-Scripts

 ### A set of bash scripts to dl, build and install ITsec related soft from source & its dependencies on 16.04 Xfce -. menu/console entries and and pre config - semi unattended(yet)

 # XFCE Desktop